NamakeKuma/dotfiles/README.md

 ## ⚠️ Important Notes

+### Initial Setup Recommendation
+**For first-time configuration installation**, I recommend pressing the `Mod + Shift + W` key combination and selecting any wallpaper.
+This will synchronize all color schemes to match your chosen wallpaper.

+Since the configuration files include various wallpapers with different color schemes, this step ensures visual consistency and creates a unified aesthetic appearance.

 > **Warning**: Replacing system configurations can potentially break your desktop environment or applications.
 Always maintain backups of your original configurations.

 ### Pre-installation Checklist: